gmtsciencedev/scitq/docs/gui.md

 :   leave that to 0, this is an optimisation setup, we do not need that for now.

 `flavor`
-:   this is OpenStack wording (and thus for OVH or other OpenStack providers as well) for the instance model. `s1-2` is the smallest available instance for OVH (1 vcore, 2 GB mem and 5GB hard drive).
+:   this is OpenStack wording for the instance model (Azure call that size). `s1-2` is the smallest available instance for OVH (1 vcore, 2 GB mem and 5GB hard drive).
 Obviously not fit for production, that is enough for a test, so type in s1-2.
 This will cost you 6€ if you leave it like that for one month, and just the prorata temporis if you shut it down after a while (which we will do very shortly anyway).
+Azure equivalent is `Standard_DS1v2` (~5$/month in spot - there maybe some extra fees with the os hard drive (30Gb) and network traffic)

 `region`
 :   when you set your provider up, you established a list of available regions (and you deployed your SSH key on them), pick one of them.
-GRA11 is a fine choice here if it is available for you, but really, any will do.
+For OVH, `GRA11` is a fine choice here if it is available for you, but really, any will do.
+For Azure, we suggest `swedencentral` which, as the time of this writing, is the cheapest region in Europe.

+`provider`
+:   choose between `ovh` and `azure` here.

 `batch`
 :   if you read the [usage batch chapter](usage.md#batch--b), you should be familiar with that.
 It is simply a character string that should be shared between some tasks and some workers.
 The workers of a certain batch will only take tasks from this particular batch.
 If you have already queued some tasks (not too big hopefully, remember we are with a very small instance), you can choose the same batch.
 Otherwise, take `mybatch`, that will do.
 Anyway it is extremely easy to move a worker from one batch to another.